 Promote accessibility for all ages, incomes and abilities by encouraging:

-- 33. new vehicular parking to locate:
+- new vehicular parking to consist of one or more of the following:

 - a. on-street:

 - b. underground: or

 - c. as stacked parking.

 Support accessibility for all ages, incomes and abilities by considering: